Reporting a nuisance

 We strongly recommend you read through the guidance notes below before making a formal complaint.

-If an alleged nuisance continues to be a problem and you’d like to make a formal complaint, you will need to fill out one of our online complaint forms.
+If an alleged nuisance continues to be a problem and you’d like to make a complaint, you will need to fill out one of our online complaint forms.
+The privacy notice for using the Noise App can be found here.

 Please note, if we need to pursue legal action to resolve the complaint, this could result in your identity being revealed to your neighbour during legal proceedings.
 You may also be asked to give evidence in court.